Home » Programs and Courses » Ultrasound Program

 *96 Approved instruction Weeks

-The program information, length, and schedule may change.
+The program information, length, and schedule are subject to change.
 Please read the accompanying Addendum for changes and updates.
-Connect with an admission advisor for details.
+Contact an admissions advisor for more information.
 The Ultrasound Technology program has a library and classrooms with audiovisual teaching aids, textbooks, journals, anatomical charts, models, and e-library resources.
 The scan laboratory has ultrasound machines and an Ankle-Brachial Index (ABI) machine.

 The Ultrasound Technology Program is an Associate of Occupational Science Degree program.
-The student will receive didactic and clinical education in abdominal sonography-extended, small parts, obstetrics and gynecology, sonography, ultrasound physics, instrumentation, musculoskeletal (MSK), pediatric, neonatal, patient care, and vascular sonography.
+The student will receive didactic and clinical education in abdominal sonography, extended small parts, obstetrics and gynecology, sonography, ultrasound physics, instrumentation, musculoskeletal (MSK) sonography, pediatric sonography, neonatal sonography, patient care, and vascular sonography.
 This training will be combined with General Education courses.
 The Instructor-to-Student ratio is 1:30 during residential lectures, 1:25 during online lectures, 1:10 in the laboratory, and 1:1 during clinical externships.

 The program consists of eight (8) 12-week modules.
 During the program’s first module, students will take General Education courses up to 24 hours per week via online delivery.
 Students will continue taking General Education courses online for up to 24 hours per week for the first seven (7) weeks of the second program module.
 The workload consists of on-campus didactic/lab sessions, which include up to six (6) hours per day of instruction for up to three (3) days per week during the last five (5) weeks of the second module.